 Often considered the last stop on the Golden Circle which returns back to Reykjavík, the manmade Blue Lagoon is on the Reykjanes peninsula, about 10 miles from Keflavik Airport.

-Enroute, stop at Kerið Crater because the large crater filled with blue-green water is so easy to recognize as a former volcano.
+Enroute, stop at Kerið Crater.
+The large crater filled with blue-green water is easy to recognize as a former volcano.
 It is said to be 3,000 years old and is just about an hour’s drive south of Gullfoss on Route 35.

-Make an unusual detour before you reach it to Sólheimar Eco Village, a sustainable farming and arts community founded in 1930.
-It’s supported by the Church of Iceland to foster individual success, especially for those with disabilities.
-Volunteers are welcomed.
+Make an unusual detour before you reach it to Sólheimar Eco Village, a sustainable farming and arts community.
+Founded in 1930. it’s supported by the Church of Iceland.
+Their mission is to foster individual success, especially for those with disabilities.
+Make time to visit; volunteers are welcomed.
 In addition to organic farming, greenhouses and guesthouses at this eco-tourism community, on-site workshops produce candles, carpentry, weaving, soap and arts n’ crafts.

 Don’t miss the Blue Lagoon on Iceland’s south coast, justly famous for its volcanic architecture and strikingly blue 104-degree hot springs.
 The other-worldly color is created by an abundance of Sulphur, Silica and algae; the muddy bottom is considered medicinal.

 Blue Lagoon Sightseeing Tips!

 With a reputation for enhancing the skin (basic admission gets you a Silica mud mask), an Instagram presence to rival the Kardashians and easy access by motor coach from Reykjavík, you can imagine how crowded this day spa can get.